 Facts about Thanksgiving

-What state eats the most turkey per person?
+What the state eats the most turkey per person?

 - Transcript of Thanksgiving.
 Our Forefathers in 1782 voted to choose the bald eagle as our national symbol.